QuentinRa/blog.quentinra.dev/tools/latex/directives/document.md

 [Go back](..)

-Using a date, a title and an author, you document source code might looks like this
+Using a date, a title, and an author, you document source code might look like this

 ```latex
 \documentclass{article}